 Want to be considered for the programme?

-Remember that you must already hold your learner licence.
-You must have a good level of English and some driving experience.
-The programme is currently running in Porirua, applications from other regions will be considered at a later date.
+Remember to be eligible you must already hold your learner licence.
+You must also have a good level of English and some driving experience.

 Keen to help as a volunteer driving mentor?